daiphuongngo/Auto-Tagging-Medical-Questions-with-Multi-Label-Deep-Learning-Clustering-Similarity-Search-Reranking/README.md

 # Problem Statement

-Given tens of thousands of short, noisy medical questions and a large tag universe, we needed:
+Given tens of thousands of short, noisy medical questions, and a large tag universe, we needed:

 1. **Meaningful clusters/topics** that align with real intents and reduce labeling burden.
 2. **High-quality nearest-neighbor retrieval** so that similar questions can be surfaced and re-answered consistently.